samvv/tsastgen/README.md

 ## CLI Options

 ```
-tsast [input-file:output-file..] --root-node=<name> --base-node=<name>
+tsast [input-file:output-file..] --root-node=<name>
 ```

-## --base-node

-The name of the node to assume to be the base node of all other nodes of the AST.

-If `--base-node` is not specified, _tsastgen_ will fall back to searching for a class declaration called `SyntaxBase`.

 ## --root-node

-The name of the node that will be used in your programs to refer to any AST node.
+The name of the node that serves as the root node of the abstract syntax tree.
+It will automatically be converted to a union type containing all possible AST node types.

 If `--root-node` is not specified, _tsastgen_ will generate a type named `Syntax`.